JupiLogy/PyGame-Multi-Task-RL-Environment/docs/user/games/pgpong.rst

-Pong
+PgPong
 =====

 .. image:: /_static/pong.gif

-Pong simulates 2D table tennis.
+PgPong simulates 2D table tennis.
 The agent controls an in-game paddle which is used to hit the ball back to the other side.

 The agent controls the left paddle while the CPU controls the right paddle.